logo

 How can I fund my inheritance claim?

-Our specialists can discuss the options with you – and that may well include no win no fee representation, for appropriate dependency claims.
+Our specialists can discuss the options with you – and that may include whether you have representation for this kind of case covered under legal expenses insurance

 Making your inheritance claim – A Warning